Pattern Matching Operators

 (1 row)

-1. Like LIKE, this operator succeeds only when its pattern matches the entire string.
+1. Like LIKE, the SIMILAR TO operator returns true only if its pattern matches the given string.
 If you want to match a sequence in any position within the string, the pattern must begin and end with a percent sign.

 2. The underscore (_) represents (matching) any single character.
 Percentage (%) indicates the wildcard character of any string.